union-imgcross icon

 • Second Christmas Day

 Maternity Leave & Paternity Leave Denmark laws sanction a total of 50 weeks of parental leave.
 The mother can take four weeks of leave before the child is born and up to 14 weeks after the birth.
-For 32 weeks after this, the mother and father may freely share the parental leave among themselves.
+For 32 weeks after, the mother and father may freely share the parental leave.

 Sick Leave and other leaves Employees may take sick leave for 30 days with pay.